ernerk/get-ip-address-from-json-file/README.md

-#get ip address from json file
+# Get ip address from json file

 Each JSON object appears as a dict or list, and these are separated by commas, usually located within an array ([]) or a dict ({}).